SinghPrach/30-days-with-python/README.md

 # 30-days-with-python

-It extended beyond 30 days because I got infected with COVID in between.
+It was not continuous 30 days because I got infected with COVID in between.